 Plan and billing models

 Let longtime customers add one-off purchases and decide on billing cadence and plan length.
-Design a pricing strategy with various billing models—prepaid, fixed, usage and quantity-based, ramp pricing, and hybrid models, all across different billing frequencies.
+Design a pricing strategy with several billing models—prepaid, fixed, usage and quantity-based, ramp pricing, and hybrid models, all across different billing frequencies.

 Effortless payments